 - If your webinar is longer than one hour or does not perfectly fit into one of the slots listed, please select the closest slot available.
 Please note if a time overlaps with an existing webinar, your time will not be approved.

-- Once selected, enter your name, email, proposed webinar title, region, description, speakers and any additional comments (such as chapter name, if being handled by a chapter, exact timing if it differs from the slot you selected) and click Schedule Event.
+- Once selected, enter your name, email, proposed webinar title, region/AG, description, speakers, and any additional comments (such as chapter name, if being handled by a chapter, exact timing if it differs from the slot you selected) and click Schedule Event.

-- Note: If you plan to hold your educational webinar on your region's Zoom license, please also make sure the date and time are available on that platform and set up your webinar while booking your Calendly slot.
+- Note: If you plan to hold your webinar on your region or affinity group's Zoom license, please also make sure the date and time are available on that platform and set up your webinar while booking your Calendly slot.

 - This is a best practice to ensure HBA events are not competing with one another.
-It also allows for HBA Central to market your event globally, and reach a wider audience than just your chapter/region -- which will in turn increase your registration and revenue.
+It also allows for HBA Central to market your event globally via our weekly event digest email, and reach a wider audience than just your chapter/region/affinity group -- which will in turn increase your registration and revenue.

 Step 3: await HBA approval (within 2 business days)